HeshanKarunaratne/notes/README.md

     - Only 1 consumer can read from 1 partition for order maintenance
     - In the event of a leader or a broker failure, kafka ensures quick leader election and data replication from in-sync replicas(ISR)
+    - The number of partitions in a topic determines the maximum parallelism of consumption

+  24 .
+What is replication?
+    - Kafka provides fault tolerance through data replication
+    - Each partition in Kafka can have one or more replicas
+    - Replicas are copies of the partition's data stored on different brokers
+    - Replication ensures that if a broker fails, partitions can be served from replicas on other brokers

 - React